Mapping out the parameter space for photoevaporation and core-powered mass-loss: Problem Construction

 Combining Equations~\ref{eqn:optical_depth2}-\ref{eqn:iso_hydrostatic} with Equation~\ref{eqn:phot_density}, we arrive at a transcendental equation that describes the transition from core-powered mass-loss to photoevaporation:

-where we have assumed the base of the photoevaporative outflow is atomic gas and the regions around the IR photosphere are molecular, and there is a factor two change in the mean molecular weight between these two positions.
+{\rc The factor of two at the beginning of the expression arises since} we have assumed the base of the photoevaporative outflow is atomic gas and the regions around the IR photosphere are molecular, and, as such, there is a factor two change in the mean molecular weight between these two positions.
 Thus, we see the transition point can be described in terms of the ratio $R_B/R_{\rm p}$ (or the escape parameter).
 Since any bound planet will require $R_{\rm p}\ll R_B$, we can expand Equation~\ref{eqn:transition1} to find:

 where the final approximate value is determined by substituting a sound-speed ratio of $c_{\rm pe}/c_s \sim 5$, $\sigma_{\rm XUV}\sim 2\times10^{-18}~$cm$^2$ and $\kappa_{\rm IR}=10^{-2}~{\rm cm^2~g^{-1}}$.
 We caution that this and the following expansions are only good to of order 1\footnote{The next term in the expansion is $\mathcal{O}\log\log(c_s/c_{\rm ph}\sqrt{\sigma_{\rm XUV}/\sigma_{IR}})$, and different expansion techniques can partition different order-unity coefficients in either term, hence the $\mathcal{O}(1)$ accuracy.
 All our expansions come from re-writing the transcendental equation in terms of the Lambert W function, which we then expand asymptotically \citep{deBruijn:1961:AMA}.}, as evidenced by the $\sim 10-20$\% difference between using this approximation and explicitly solving Equation~\ref{eqn:transition1}.
 Thus, Equation~\ref{eqn:penetrate_solution1} is a rough but instructive guide, especially considering the approximations made to arrive at the result.
 In particular, if one would assume soft X-rays drive the photoevaporative outflow, one would find a value of $R_B/R_{\rm p}$ closer to $\sim$6 (see Section~\ref{sec:Xrays}).
 However, this result does imply that core-powered mass-loss is more applicable for low-mass, puffy planets, while photoevaporation applies to higher-mass, denser planets in agreement with previous simulation results \citep[e.g.][]{Kubyshkina2018a}.